Our Blessed Mother and the Culture of Life

-As Christians, we understand that Mary played one of the most important roles in the history of our salvation as the mother of our Savior, which is why we choose to honor her in a very special way with feast days throughout the year and especially during the month of May.
+As Christians, we understand that Mary played one of the most important roles in the history of our salvation as the mother of our Savior, which is why we choose to honor her in a very special way with feast days throughout the year.
 As a pro-life people, we also turn to Our Lady for her help as we work to build a culture of life.
 Mary’s “yes,” her “fiat” to God, reinforces the pro-life message in so many ways.

 Mary could have said no to God’s request, but she did not.
 Through her yes to God, Our Lady elevates the vocation of motherhood because it is through motherhood that our Savior came into this world to be born of a sinless virgin.
 She is the greatest example of motherhood in her role as the mother of God.
 She chose to make sacrifices and follow God’s plan for the sake of all of us.

 As a people of life, we should never hesitate to turn to Mary in our fight to end the threats to human beings.
 As a mother, Mary experienced the joy of the preborn baby Jesus growing within her.
 At the foot of the cross, she saw her only son suffer and die.
 In the words of Saint John Paul II, Mary is the “incomparable model of how life should be welcomed and cared for.”
 Through Mary’s example, we can understand how to treat every human being as a gift at the beginning and end of life.